openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 This document defines a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets and Verifiers of Credentials where a high level of security and privacy is required.
 This document is an interoperability profile that can be used by implementations in various contexts, be it a certain industry or a certain regulatory environment.

 This document is not a specification, but a profile.
-It refers to specifications required for implementations to interoperate among each other and defines the set of features to be mandatory to implement, for the optionalities mentioned in the referenced specifications.
+It refers to the specifications required for implementations to interoperate among each other and for the optionalities mentioned in the referenced specifications, defines the set of features to be mandatory to implement.

 The profile uses OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI] and OpenID for Verifiable Presentations [@!OIDF.OID4VP] as the base protocols for issuance and presentation of Credentials, respectively.
 The credential format used in the profile are W3C Verifiable Credentials secured using Selective Disclosure for JWTs (SD-JWT) according to the VC Data Model v2.0 [@VC-DATA], designated as VC-SD-JWTs.
 Additionally, considerations are given on how deployments can perform a combined issuance of credentials in both VC-SD-JWTs and ISO mdoc [@ISO.18013-5].